rizwansoaib/changemac/README.md

 # Usage
 1. public wifi get unlimited attempt at full high speed(airport,indian railway station) via change your mac address
 2. bypass mac filtering
-3. some places required to register mac address to access internet
+3. some places required to register mac address to access internet(e.g. institute) bypass them
 # requirements
 should be installed net-tools
 install with these step from terminal